jstremme/DATA512-Research/final_project/README.md

 ### Analysis of Variables Associated with Failing Food Inspections

-Because the Lasso model encourages sparsity of featurs and is more interpretable than XGBoost with similar performance, I conduct an analysis of predictive features from the Lasso model, first without median household income included.
+Because the Lasso model encourages sparsity of featurs and is more interpretable than XGBoost with similar performance, I conduct an analysis of predictive features from the Lasso model, first without median household income then with this feature included.
 First note median household income by zip to compare to the predictors in the plot to follow.
-It is clear that the zip features that show as protective in the model are among the wealthiest areas in Chicago by median household income group.
+It is clear that the zip features that show as protective in the model correspond to the wealthiest areas in Chicago by median household income group.

 ![plot7](https://github.com/jstremme/DATA512-Research/blob/master/final_project/images/eda/median_household_income_by_zip.png)

-Now note the top predictors from the Lasso model without median hosehold income included where:
+Now note the top predictors from the Lasso model without median hosehold income where:
-- Only top predictors from the full Lasso model shown in the plot: abs(coefficient) > 0.5 (but all others present in the model)
+- Only top predictors from the full Lasso model are shown: abs(coefficient) > 0.5 (all others present in the model but not plotted)
 - PR AUC is about the same as with median household income included: delta < 0.01
-- **Protective zip code predictors are among the highest by median household income**
+- **Protective zip code predictors are among the highest neighborhoods by median household income**

 ![plot8](https://github.com/jstremme/DATA512-Research/blob/master/final_project/images/full_lasso_features/full_lasso_features_no_median_household_income.png)